ricardoues/CarND-Controls-PID/README.md

 3. I increase Kd, I try the following values: 0.01, 0.02, 0.03, 0.04, 0.05, 0.06, 0.07, 0.08, 0.09, 0.1, 0.2, 0.3, 0.4, 0.5.
 The best value was 0.4.
 4. I increase Ki, I try with the following values: 0.0001,  0.00001, 0.000001.
 The best value was 0.00001.

-With following combination of parameters: Kp=0.05, Kd=0.4, and Ki=0.00001, I modified a little bit each one of them but this did not improve substantially rhe PID Controller.
+With following combination of parameters: Kp=0.05, Kd=0.4, and Ki=0.00001, I modified a little bit each one of them but this did not improve substantially the PID Controller.
 Finally, the car was able to complete a lap around the track.

 The following web page was very useful: